Logo

 About Me

 Hi!
-I'm Jessica, an incoming freshman at Stanford University from South Florida.
-I'm passionate about using computer science to create opportunity and lasting change.
-Growing up as a first-generation American born to Hispanic immigrant parents has taught me the importance of perseverance, empathy, and community.
-I take pleasure in translating complex ideas into accessible learning experiences in both English and Spanish, and I strive to create inclusive environments where every individual can build confidence in using technology to address real-world issues.
+I'm Jessica, an incoming freshman at Stanford University studying Computer Science and Mathematics.
+I'm passionate about building in the AI/ML space, with interests across deep learning, LLMs and agentic AI, computational neuroscience, and tech entrepreneurship.
+Growing up in South Florida as a first-generation American born to Hispanic immigrant parents has taught me the importance of perseverance, empathy, and community.
+I find purpose in developing technological solutions, from apps that support mental wellness to platforms that combat misinformation, and translating complex ideas into accessible learning experiences in both English and Spanish.
+I strive to create inclusive environments where every individual can build confidence in using digital tools to address real-world problems.

-Alongside my work in tech, I'm a dedicated vocalist with a genuine love for musical theater, jazz, and classical performance.
+Alongside my work in tech, I'm an avid vocalist with a love for musical theater, jazz, and classical performance.
 Whether I'm coding or singing, I find joy in connecting with others and bringing ideas to life.

-Keep scrolling to learn more about me and ways to get in touch!
+Keep scrolling to learn more about me and feel free to reach out at jcs30 [at] stanford [dot] edu!

 Experience